 2. Incorrect calculation of Public Service Loan Forgiveness payments

-The most common issue was that FedLoan doesn’t calculate the number of payments that count toward the program properly.
-You need a total of 120 qualifying payments to get your federal loans forgiven, so it can be infuriating to find out that you’re short because your servicer isn’t doing its job.
+The most common issue was that FedLoan doesn’t calculate the number of student loan payments that count toward the program properly.
+You need a total of 120 qualifying payments to get your federal loans forgiven for the Public Service Loan Forgiveness Program, so it can be infuriating to find out that you’re short because your servicer isn’t doing its job.
 One survey respondent wrote:

 “We had to refinance instead because they didn’t give us an accurate payment count.”

 Another issue was the lack of good information about PSLF.
 Readers who called FedLoan to learn more about the program were met with customer service representatives who didn’t fully understand how the program works.